Have you be decluttering this month? It never seems to amaze me how quickly rooms can get cluttered.

 This is the second post in my series of great storage tips & tricks.
 If you missed my first post, you can read it here.

 How do I make my bathroom look organized?
-These 12 easy tips to organize a bathroom will give you some ideas.
+By using these 12 easy tips to organize a bathroom.

 12 Easy Tips To Organize A Bathroom